 - 3.1.1 Preparation of the ELS (2014) was in accordance with best practice and based on the methodology set out in the UK Department of Communities and Local Government's guidance on Employment Land Reviews: Guidance Note (2004).
 While this guidance has formed the basis of the methodology used in the ELS (2014), it has been adapted to suit the Guernsey pattern of land use, available data and the Guernsey planning system. - 3.1.2 The ELS (2014) was carried out in three stages as follows: - Stage 1: Establishing the Baseline Position - Stage 2: Creating a Picture of Future Requirements - Stage 3: Identifying a Portfolio of Sites - 3.1.3 This report provides an annual update to the ELS to reflect on changes to the baseline position and profile of the employment land identified in the 2014 report, together with a review of the recommended portfolio for office, industrial and storage and distribution provision on the Island.
 The report findings inform the Annual Monitoring Report (AMR) which monitors the effectiveness of the policies of the Island Development Plan 2016 (IDP).
-A comprehensive review of the ELS (2014) across each of the 3 stages identified above will be undertaken for the future review of the IDP (2021). - 3.1.4 The first section of this report presents an update to the profile of each of the sectors and the changes over the last 8 years since the baseline position presented in the original study.
-The purpose of this stage is to understand: - The profile of employment premises across the island in terms of the type of premises, location and size; - The current level of demand for premises and the factors that influence demand; - Trends in employment and how this might influence future demand; - The supply of new and upgraded premises through the planning system; - The spatial distribution and character of different employment areas; and - Key changes to all of the above over the last 8 years. - 3.1.5 To establish an update of the baseline position, information from property market audits and data on planning consents was collated and consultation was undertaken with property agents in November 2020 to capture their insights about the market and some qualitative input. - 3.1.6 The next section of this report reviews the ELS (2014) recommended portfolio of existing and potential employment sites to ensure it continues to offer a comprehensive range of opportunities for employment use.
-To comply with the SLUP, this portfolio has to have regard for the requirements of: - Existing and refurbished office stock in the Main Centres;
+A comprehensive review of the ELS (2014) across each of the 3 stages identified above will be undertaken for the future review of the IDP. - 3.1.4 The first section of this report presents an update to the profile of each of the sectors and the changes over the last 9 years since the baseline position presented in the original study.
+The purpose of this stage is to understand: - The profile of employment premises across the island in terms of the type of premises, location and size; - The current level of demand for premises and the factors that influence demand; - Trends in employment and how this might influence future demand; - The supply of new and upgraded premises through the planning system; - The spatial distribution and character of different employment areas; and - Key changes to all of the above over the last 9 years. - 3.1.5 To establish an update of the baseline position, information from data on planning consents was collated and previous consultation undertaken with property agents is used to capture their insights about the market and some qualitative input.
+In light of the Government Work Plan priorities the Authority considered that the work undertaken previously for the Market Premises Audit was not a priority and this work has now ceased.
+As such information on the property market trends will not be updated in this or subsequent reports. - 3.1.6 The next section of this report reviews the ELS (2014) recommended portfolio of existing and potential employment sites to ensure it continues to offer a comprehensive range of opportunities for employment use.
+To comply with the SLUP, this portfolio must regard the requirements of:

-- New office development in Main Centres, including Admiral Park; - Industrial premises within or around the Main Centres, Saltpans Park and Admiral Park; and - Office and industrial premises within Local Centres if appropriate. - 3.1.7 The portfolio of sites should be attractive to business in terms of location, size, accessibility and specification of premises.
+- Existing and refurbished office stock in the Main Centres; - New office development in Main Centres, including Admiral Park; - Industrial premises within or around the Main Centres, Saltpans Park and Admiral Park; and - Office and industrial premises within Local Centres if appropriate. - 3.1.7 The portfolio of sites should be attractive to business in terms of location, size, accessibility and specification of premises.
 In assessment of this recommended portfolio, in accordance with strategic direction, the redevelopment of brownfield sites has been prioritised over greenfield sites and business requirements have been balanced against other objectives of the SLUP, such as enhancement of the built environment, protection of historic buildings and the efficient use of land.
-The review takes into account any changes to the recommended portfolio during 2020 and assesses whether planning policies are supporting the delivery of the recommended portfolio.
+The review considers any changes to the recommended portfolio during 2021 and assesses whether planning policies are supporting the delivery of the recommended portfolio.